naver/openwhisk-vscode-extension/README.md

 # OpenWhisk VSCode Extension

-The **openwhisk-vscode-extension** is a open-source VSCode extension for [Apache OpenWhisk](https://openwhisk.apache.org/).
+An **openwhisk-vscode-extension** is an open-source VSCode extension for [Apache OpenWhisk](https://openwhisk.apache.org/).
 It manages the wskdeploy manifest file and makes deployment easy.
 You can also create and update actions and packages in VSCode.

 Try creating and editing your action code in the VSCode!